KacyInGitHub/bidshop-sdet-assessment/README.md

 In a larger test environment, I would introduce isolated test data per worker, controlled test-data setup and cleanup, or independent backend instances before enabling parallel execution for state-changing scenarios.

-### API Contract Validation

-For this assessment, API response contracts are represented using TypeScript interfaces rather than runtime schema validation.

-With more time, I would add runtime schema validation for key API responses and expand negative, boundary, and error-handling coverage.

-### UI Coverage

-The UI suite includes a representative end-to-end purchase journey covering registration, product selection, cart, checkout, and order confirmation.

-Detailed service-level validation such as stock changes, persisted order state, and business calculations remains primarily in the API suite to avoid duplicating lower-level validation in UI tests.

-With more time, I would extend UI coverage with negative and boundary scenarios, such as invalid registration data, empty cart behaviour, invalid delivery details, and checkout validation.

 ### CI Integration

 Both suites currently run locally.